spacebanana420/aya/README.md

 # Requirements and download

-### Requirements:
+### Core requirements:

-- UNIX-like system that can run a graphical X11 desktop (such as Linux-based systems, FreeBSD, OpenBSD, etc)
+- UNIX-like system that can run a graphical desktop (such as Linux-based systems, FreeBSD, OpenBSD, etc)
 - Java 11 or newer
 - [FFmpeg](https://ffmpeg.org/) **or** [ImageMagick](https://imagemagick.org/)

+### Requirements for X11 users:
 - Xwininfo (optional, for window capture)

+### Requirements for Wayland users:
+- Grim
+- FFmpeg (ImageMagick not supported)
+- Slurp (optional, for capturing a selection of the screen)

 Download Aya's [latest release](https://github.com/spacebanana420/aya/releases) here.

 Note 1: ImageMagick support is secondary and is planned to be removed in the future.
+It also only supports x11

-Note 2: Wayland support is currently being worked on and planned to be in a future release.
+Note 2: Wayland support is currently experimental but seems to work well on wl-roots-based compositors.

 # How to use